 About Michael Walters

-Dr. Walters earned his medical degree from the Medical College of Wisconsin in Milwaukee and completed general surgery residencies at Dartmouth-Hitchcock Medical Center, Lebanon, New Hampshire, and the Medical College of Wisconsin.
+I earned my medical degree at the Medical College of Wisconsin in Milwaukee and completed general surgery residencies at Dartmouth-Hitchcock Medical Center in New Hampshire and the Medical College of Wisconsin.

 - Critical Care Surgery